janniksam/RoleServant.Alexa/README.md

 The Role Servant takes charge of the moderation role in multiple role-playing games.

-currently, The list of supported games is
+Currently, the list of supported games is

     - Secret Hitler,
     - One Night Ultimate Werewolf,